Prerelease:The Legend of Zelda: Ocarina of Time/Sword on B (Part 2)

 This awkwardly placed boulder was removed.

-The flagpole was moved to be close to the sign.
-It's possible there was no Big Fairy spot there as the flag marks the spot for that.
+The flagpole was placed closer to the sign.
+It's possible there was no Big Fairy spot there, as the flag marks the spot for one.

-There's no Red Tektite present here in the finished game.
+There's no Red Tektite here in the finished game.

 Revisited - Goron City